Rutgers Scarlet Knights football: Chris Ash era (2016–2019)

-Greg Schiano era (2020–present)
+Greg Schiano's return (2020–present)

 On December 1, 2019, Rutgers and Greg Schiano agreed to an 8-year, $32 million contract that would see him return as the head coach of the Scarlet Knights.
 The 2020 season presented unforeseen challenges dealing with the coronavirus pandemic.
 Playing a Big Ten-only schedule, the Scarlet Knights were one of just two teams in the conference to play all nine of its scheduled games.
 Rutgers, despite missing spring and summer camp, matched the program high with three Big Ten victories, all away to equal the number of league road wins the previous six seasons combined.
-Rutgers finished the 2020 season 3-6 overall.
+Rutgers finished the 2020 season 3–6 overall.
 The program also achieved academic success with 46 student-athletes recognized on the Fall Academic All-Big Ten list, the most for the Scarlet Knights since joining the conference.
 The team posted its highest GPA ever as a program during the spring 2020 semester.
-In 2021 Schiano's second season back as head coach and playing a full schedule, Rutgers went 5-7 overall, It was an improvement but also disappointing given that expectations were for bowl eligibility.
+In 2021 Schiano's second season back as head coach and playing a full schedule, Rutgers went 5–7 overall.
+It was an improvement but also disappointing given that expectations were for bowl eligibility.
 However On December 23, the NCAA football oversight committee approved Rutgers as the first bowl alternate, under rules whereby five-win teams are ranked by Academic Progress Rate (APR) calculations.
 Rutgers finished first in APR among the five-win schools and was given the option to accept the bid.
-Rutgers accepted the bowl bid to play in the TaxSlayer Gator Bowl to play against Wake Forest with only a week of preparation for the game, the Scarlet Knights would go on to lose the game by a score of 38-10 to conclude 2021.
+Rutgers accepted the bowl bid to play in the TaxSlayer Gator Bowl to play against Wake Forest with only a week of preparation for the game, Rutgers would go on to lose by a score of 38–10.

-In 2022, Rutgers won their first three games of the season, then would go on to win only one game the rest of the season, winning against the Indiana Hoosiers for their only conference win, finishing the season with a disappointing 4-8 overall record.
+In 2022, Rutgers won their first three games of the season, then would go on to win only one game the rest of the season, winning against the Indiana Hoosiers for their only conference win, finishing the season with a disappointing 4–8 overall record.
+However, despite the team's losing record, it was a milestone year for head coach Greg Schiano becoming the all-time winningest coach in the programs history with 79 career wins, passing legendary coach Frank Burns 78 career wins.

+In 2023 Rutgers won seven games to secure its first winning season since 2014.
+The Scarlet Knights picked up three Big Ten wins to match the program high previously set in 2014, 2017 and 2020.
+Rutgers strength of schedule was ranked second nationally heading into bowl season and finished number four and highest among Big Ten teams according to the ESPN College Football Power Index.
+Eight opponents from the regular season appeared in bowl games.
+Rutgers solid defense and running back Kyle Monangai who rushed for 1,262 yards with 8 touchdowns led the Scarlet Knights to the postseason where Rutgers defeated the Miami Hurricanes in the Pinstripe Bowl by a score of 31–24 in which Monangai rushed for 163 yards and 1 rushing touchdown and was the MVP of the game.